Fourier Transform of the Stretched Exponential Function: Analytic Error Bounds, Double Exponential Transform, and Open-Source Implementation libkww: Truncation error in large- expansion

 with $0\le\xi\le\omega$.
 From (\ref{Elow}), we know that

 Choosing $n$ even, we have

 Therefore, the truncation error is not larger than the first neglected term.
 The same holds for the sine transform.

-\section{\boldmath Truncation Error in Large $\omega$ Expansion}
+\section{\boldmath Truncation error in large-$\omega$ expansion}

+In this appendix, we derive an upper bound for the error made by truncating the high-$\omega$ expansion (\ref{Ehig}).
+We thereby correct Ref.~\cite{ChSt91} where the two incorrect statements are introduced without proof: (i) the most accurate results are obtained truncating the summation before the smallest term; and (ii) the truncation error is less than twice the first neglected term.

+We specialize again to the cosine transform~$Q_\beta(\omega)$.
+If we choose $\beta=4/3$ the oscillatory factor $\sin(k\beta\pi/2)$ in (\ref{Ehig}) is zero for $k=3$.
+If the statements of Ref.~\cite{ChSt91} were correct then we could stop the summation at $k=2$ with a truncation error of zero for all values of $\omega$.
+This is obviously wrong.
+A correct truncation criterion can only be based on the amplitudes $B_k$; it must disregard the oscillating prefactor $\sin(k\beta\pi/2)$.

+But even after omitting oscillatory factors the two statements are unfounded.
+In Ref.~\cite{ChSt91} they are underlaid by a reference to a specific page in a book on numerical analysis~\cite{Sca30}.
+However, that page only says ``the error committed is usually less than twice the first neglected term'', followed by a reference to a specific page in a 1907 book on Celestial Mechanics~\cite{Cha07}.
+Going back to this source, we find a rigorous theorem, which however holds only under very restrictive conditions not fulfilled here.

-In this appendix, we derive an upper bound for the error made by truncating the high-$\omega$ expansion (\ref{Ehig}), simplifying an argument of Wintner \cite{Win41}, and generalizing it to cover not only the convergent case $\beta\le1$ but also the asymptotic expansion for~$\beta>1$.
-Substituting $s=\omega t$, the Fourier integral (\ref{Eft}) takes the form
+Therefore we have to restart from scratch.
+We will simplify an argument of Wintner \cite{Win41}, and generalize it to cover not only the convergent case $\beta\le1$ but also the asymptotic expansion for~$\beta>1$.